Elan-MarMEn/AREP-Lab4/README.md

-# NanoSpark (own implementation)
+# NanoSpring (own implementation)

-This project focuses on the implementation and use of a framework implement by the author that simulates Spark to web development, using Sockets,Handlers and Buffer readers to handle a request and show and existent response or value whether html, js,css or lambda functions.
+This project focuses on the implementation and use of a framework implement by the author that simulates Spring to web development, using Sockets,Handlers and Buffer readers to handle a request by annotation interface for mapping the request and show and existent response or value whether html, js,css or lambda functions.

 ## Continuous Integration